YuvalShaul/kubernetes/labs/k8s-gns3/infastructure-lab/README.md

 - Unzip the downloaded file
 - Create a Linux (RedHat 64G) machine
 - 8192 MB of RAM
-- use your downloaded file as the system disk.
+- Create a new virtual machine and use your downloaded file as the system disk.
 - Leave networking as "Not Attached" (let GNS3 handle this)
 - Clone it carefully in VirtualBox - to create 3 workers and 1 master:
      - **Clone when machine is not working**